 The ratio $\gamma_2$ is obtained by solving the equivalent system

 which solution is given by

 Using the condition $ \gamma_1 + \gamma_2 +\gamma_3=1$ yields

-\end{enumerate} \end{enumerate} All the results of the previous discussions is summarised in the following proposition.
+The following proposition summarises all the results of the previous discussions.

-\begin{prop} Consider a viable $T$-term and $R$-asset based {\em PL - musharakah} contract of $2$ partners.
-Then: \begin{enumerate} [leftmargin=*,itemsep=0cm] \item If they manage themselves the project and agree, according to their contribution to the funding and the management of the project, to rate their respective payoff by the coefficients $c_1$ and $c_2$, then, the $(c_1,c_2)$-fair profit sharing ratios are given by (we set $\bar{\ell} = \{1,2\} \backslash \{ \ell \}$)
+\begin{proposition} Consider a viable $T$-term and $R$-asset based {\em PL-sharing musharakah} contract between two partners.
+Then: \begin{enumerate} [leftmargin=*,itemsep=0cm] \item If they manage themselves the project and agree to rate their respective payoff by the coefficients $1 / c_1$ and $1 / c_2$ according to their contribution to the funding and the management of the project, then, the $(c_1,c_2)$-fair profit sharing ratios are given by

-where, for every $\ell \in \{1, 2\}$, \, $c_{\ell, \bar {\ell}} = c_{\bar{\ell}} \, / \, (c_1+c_2).$ Furthermore, the expected payoff of each partner $\ell$ is given by
+where, for every $\ell \in \{1, 2\}$, \, $\varpi_{\ell} = c_{\bar{\ell}} \, / \, (c_1+c_2).$ Furthermore, the expected payoff of each partner $\ell$ is given by

-\item If they appoint a manager outside of them and are bounded with him by a {\em Wakalah} contract which arranges a fixed remuneration (a amount $p$ that is paid out $k$ times up to the maturity $T$) and if they agree (Partner 1, Partner 2 and the manager) to rate their respective payoff by the coefficients $c_1$, $c_2$ and $c_3$, then, the $(c_1,c_2,c_3)$-fair profit sharing ratios and periodic remuneration $p$ satisfy:
+\item Supose they appoint a external manager and enter into a {\em wakalah} contract with them, whereby the manager receives fixed remuneration (an amount $p$ paid out $k$ times up to maturity $T$).
+If Partner 1, Partner 2 and the manager agree to rate their respective payoffs using the coefficients $1/c_1$, $1/c_2$ and $1/c_3$, then the fair profit-sharing ratios and periodic remuneration $p$ will satisfy the following: